-There are invaluable resources to help clinicians and providers learn how to recognize PANS symptoms, do a workup to inform a possible diagnosis and create a treatment plan.
-ASPIRE has assembled the toolkit below to provide a place to start, but there are many resources throughout the website, and we are always adding more.
-So, check back often.
+There are invaluable resources to help clinicians and providers recognize PANS symptoms, do a workup to inform a possible diagnosis and create a treatment plan.
+ASPIRE has assembled the information below to provide a place to start.
+Additionally, there are resources throughout the website, including articles at the bottom of this page.
+We are constantly adding more, so check back often.

 PANS Diagnostic Criteria